developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/ec30_programming/index.md

 ## Power Management

-Zebra recommends the following power-management best practices to maximize operation of EC30 devices while on battery power during a work shift.
-Keep in mind that the largest consumer of battery power is the display panel and its backlight.
+The EC30's 1200 mAh Li-Ion PowerPrecision+ battery is rated to provide a full 10 hours of continuous operation.
+However, battery performance varies greatly depending on device settings, especially those of the display panel and backlight. **To maximize operation of EC30 devices while on battery power, Zebra recommends the following power-management best practices**.

 #####To Prolong Battery Life: